spijker/fusiondirectory/README.md

 ================================

 A docker image for [Fusiondirectory](http://fusiondirectory.org).
-It installs and configures nginx + php5-fpm
+It installs and configures nginx + php7-fpm

 ToDO
 ---------

-fix the 777
+fix the 777 in cmd.sh
 php7 to external docker
 fix ldap
 change setup for auto setup